maxzheng/great-life-guide/README.md

 To build lasting relationships and ensure the prosperity of humanity, we must embed these values in our hearts for everything that we do:

-1. **Truth**: There are too much misinformation out there, so it's hard to make the right decisions.
-As an intelligent being, we must seek the truth and use it to our advantage.
-Don't be afraid of it.
-There is no need to hide it by making up stories, etc. Never blindly believe what others say -- question everything to better understand.
-Our universe is vast and eagerly awaits us to explore.
-Be excited for the opportunity!
-Only truth can build trust, expand our wisdom, satisfy our curiosity, and build a solid foundation for everything else.

-2. **Pleasure**: Too often we get stuck in the dramas or necessities of life that we forget to enjoy it.
+1. **Pleasure**: Too often we get stuck in the dramas or necessities of life that we forget to enjoy it.
    There is no need to choose one or the other, you can do both at the same time.
 You only live once, so experience everything that life has to offer.
 Don't be afraid to try everything once, as long as it is safe, because you never know what you will like until you try -- sometimes you might need to try twice.
 Whatever you like to do, don't hold back and go for it!
 One of the greatest pleasure is love, so **love everyone and everything as much as you can** -- that is the secret to lasting happiness and productivity.

-3. **Unity**: If we simply do what we believe is right at the expense of the our relationships, then we have won the battle but have lost the war.
+2. **Unity**: If we simply do what we believe is right at the expense of the our relationships, then we have won the battle but have lost the war.
 Both are important and there are ways to solve the problems so that both can be satisfied, but the relationship comes first if you must choose one -- because even if we accomplish the most amazing feats, they are pointless if there is no one for us to share with.